eddiedane/axios-plux/README.md

 await myApi.createNewUser(data)
 ```

+## Request caching/memoizing

+This can help reduce multiple identical request from hitting and straining the server, and also greatly increase response time.

+The cache configuration can be added to the request/instance configuration object with 3 possible values types.

+1. Boolean: true simply enable caching and false disable caching.
+2. Number: enables caching with a time limit (ms).
+3. Function: will cache request, and also send a new request, then call the function with the update response.

 ## Url path placeholder

-For a descriptive url with less url string manipulation,
+For a descriptive url with less url string manipulation/concatenation,
 you can add simple descriptive placeholders to url path with a colon preceeding the placeholder name
 e.g. http://domain.tld/path/:placeholder/action/:id